 - That includes consumers, sole traders and partners in business partnerships.
 It does not include limited companies.

 - You can also send marketing emails to existing customers or enquirers that you have already been dealing with in regard to related products.
-You must give them the opportunity to opt-out both initially and every time you email them.
+You must give them the opportunity to opt-out every time you email them.

 - You cannot sell or exchange your list unless customers have given their consent to being contacted by other businesses.